johnsosoka/site-johnsosoka-com/website/_posts/usb-foot-pedals/2022-01-01-usb-foot-pedals.md

 What started off as a quest to alleviate arm strain has now developed into a new way of interfacing with my computer.

-Near the top of the pandemic I was playing an unreal amount of the pc game counter strike, which results in many repetitive motions and _lots_ of clicking--this eventually resulted in `lateral epicondylitis` commonly  referred to as tennis elbow; In my particular case, it could (embarrassingly) be referred to as "computer elbow."
+Near the top of the pandemic I was playing an unreal amount of the pc game counter strike, which results in many repetitive motions and _lots_ of clicking--this eventually resulted in tennis elbow.
+In my case, it could be called (embarrassingly) be called computer elbow but both describe the same condition, lateral epicondylitis.

 Initially, time off & bracing helped alleviate some pain from the injury...but this injury was going to take more time to heal than I was capable of breaking from the computer.
 This set me on my quest to find alternatives.

 I started off only interested in a substitute for left/right click, but soon realized a few other common operations could be attached to these pedals.
-I currently have 5 pedals, below is a picture with each role labelled.
+I currently have 5 pedals, below is a picture with each role labeled.

 ![pic](/usb-foot-pedals/foot-pedal-label.png)